 Day 6 — Gulf of Panama Islets/Panama Canal Transit

-Our nimble motorized landing crafts and kayaks allow us to navigate the tiny islets of the Gulf of Panama today, stopping to explore hidden coves and beaches.
+Our nimble expedition landing crafts and kayaks allow us to navigate the tiny islets of the Gulf of Panama today, stopping to explore hidden coves and beaches.
 Here, we might spot magnificent frigate birds, brown pelicans, neotropic cormorants, and brown boobies.
 Reboard the Sea Lion this afternoon and head to the Panama Canal.
 Stretching slightly more than fifty miles, the canal was a colossal engineering feat completed in 1914 and is still traversed by some 14,000 ships every year.
 As cargo ships tend to pass through the canal during the day, we'll most likely begin our crossing at night when the canal is dramatically lit.
 National Geographic Sea Lion (B,L,D)

 Day 7 — Gatún Lake/Panama Canal Transit

-Board a motorized landing craft this morning to visit Barro Colorado Nature Monument in Gatún Lake by special arrangement.
-Scientists have worked at the Smithsonian Tropical Research Institute on Barro Colorado Island since 1946, researching the 120 mammals and diverse tree species that can be found here.
+Board a expedition landing craft this morning to visit Barro Colorado Nature Monument in Gatún Lake by special arrangement.
+Scientists have worked at the Smithsonian Tropical Research Institute on Barro Colorado Island since 1923, researching the 120 mammals and diverse tree species that can be found here.
 It is also the site of a pioneering project supported by National Geographic that tracks tagged animals using automated radio signals and wireless technology.
 Join researchers for a walk through the forests that so challenged the builders of the canal.
 This evening, continue through the complex lock system of the canal.
 National Geographic Sea Lion (B,L,D)

 Day 8 — Colón/Panama City/U.S.